 The Fellowship seeks to complement the education of clean energy researchers and bolster their effectiveness as entrepreneurs and as service providers in the professional, scientific, and technical services sector of the economy (the fastest growing employment sector for most U.S. STEM occupations).

 Many start-up companies seek E8 investments over their application window from mid-August through June of each year.

 Fellows will have access to the applications, and can jump into the diligence team of companies they are interested in that make it through the initial screening process.
 Each Fellow is expected to sit in on at least one screening call, attend an E8 member meeting, participate on a due diligence team, and contribute content to the final report.
 The total time commitment for the program is about 20 hours (not including the final write-up, which is about one page of technical evaluation).
 Fellows will receive a $1,000 honorarium after their estimated 20 hour time commitment and final write-up is complete (to be confirmed by a diligence lead).

-Interested students should submit their resume and a 1-page cover letter online.
-Outstanding candidates will convey why they are interested in professional technical services, how participation in this program will be of personal benefit or meaning to them, their research/work experience and skills, and ability to apply their current skills to a new set of problems.
+This fellowship is open to STEM doctoral students.
+Interested doctoral students submit their resume and a 1-page cover letter online.
+Outstanding candidates will convey the following in their application: why they are interested in professional development this program offers, how participation in this program will be of personal benefit or meaning to them, their research/work experience and skills, and their ability to apply their current skills to a new and diverse sets of problems.